Pylons/pyramid/docs/authorintro.rst

 Thanks to the following people for providing expertise, resources, and software.
-Without the help of these folks, neither this book nor the software which it details would exist: Paul Everitt, Tres Seaver, Andrew Sawyers, Malthe Borch, Carlos de la Guardia, Chris Rossi, Georg Brandl, Simon Oram and Nat Hardwick of Electrosoup, Ian Bicking of the Open Planning Project, Jim Fulton of Zope Corporation, Tom Moroz of the Open Society Institute, and Todd Koym of Environmental Health Sciences.
+Without the help of these folks, neither this book nor the software which it details would exist: Paul Everitt, Tres Seaver, Andrew Sawyers, Malthe Borch, Carlos de la Guardia, Chris Rossi, Shane Hathaway, Daniel Holth, Georg Brandl, Simon Oram and Nat Hardwick of Electrosoup, Ian Bicking of the Open Planning Project, Jim Fulton of Zope Corporation, Tom Moroz of the Open Society Institute, and Todd Koym of Environmental Health Sciences.

 Thanks to Guido van Rossum and Tim Peters for Python.